Bernie Sanders: Fundraising

 Sanders's 2020 campaign employed many of the same methods as its 2016 counterpart, eschewing a Super PAC and relying predominantly on small-dollar contributions.
 According to Federal Election Commission filings, the Sanders campaign had raised the most money in the 2020 Democratic field as of June 2019, including money left over from his 2018 Senate and 2016 presidential races.
-In September 2019, the Sanders campaign became the fastest in U.S. history to reach one million donors.
+In September 2019, the Sanders campaign became the fastest in US history to reach one million donors.
 On October 1, 2019, the campaign announced it had raised $25.3 million in the year's third quarter, with an average donation of $18.
 It was the largest quarterly sum raised by any Democratic candidate.
 The campaign raised $34.5 million during the fourth quarter of 2019.

 Polls and news coverage

-Sanders steadily polled between 15 and 20% on most national surveys between May and September 2019, according to the RealClearPolitics average.
+Sanders steadily polled between 15% and 20% on most national surveys between May and September 2019, according to the RealClearPolitics average.
 This placed him in a decisive second-place behind Joe Biden until Elizabeth Warren and Kamala Harris caught up in July.
 From mid-February 2020 to the start of March, Sanders polled in first place in the Democratic primary ahead of Joe Biden and was described by the press as the party's presidential front-runner.

 According to a RealClearPolitics analysis, Sanders received the third-most mentions on CNN, Fox News, and MSNBC between January and August 2019, trailing only Joe Biden and Kamala Harris.
 Biden, however, received twice as many mentions as Sanders and Harris.
 Mentions of Sanders on ABC World News Tonight found him in second place, though also trailing Biden by a large margin.
 Online mentions "reflect a slightly more balanced picture", with both Sanders and Elizabeth Warren running "neck-and-neck" with Biden.

 Forums and other appearances

 On April 6, 2019, Sanders participated in a Fox News town hall that attracted more than 2.55 million viewers.
-His decision to appear on Fox was controversial given the Democratic National Committee's decision not to allow Fox to host any of its debates.
+His decision to appear on Fox was controversial, given the Democratic National Committee's decision not to allow Fox to host any of its debates.
 His appearance saw an increase of Fox News viewers by 24% overall and 40% in the 25-to-54-year-old demographic, surpassing the ratings of all other Democratic presidential candidate town halls that year.
 As of September 2019, the town hall had received more than 1.5 million views on YouTube.

 On August 6, 2019, Sanders appeared on The Joe Rogan Experience podcast.
 Some praised Rogan for "hosting a pragmatic discussion" while others "seemed rather stunned by Sanders's decision to appear on the show at all."
 After the podcast, Rogan became a top-trending Twitter topic.
 After interviewing him, Rogan said, "I am not right-wing ...
 I've interviewed right-wing people.
 I am 100% left-wing ...
 Bernie Sanders made a ton of sense to me and I would 100% vote for him."
 As of October 2019, the podcast had received more than ten million views on YouTube.